Elburton

 Elburton is a small suburb of Plymstock, part of the City of Plymouth in the English county of Devon.
-It lies on the south eastern edge of Plymouth and is a gateway up the South Hams.
+It lies on the south eastern edge of Plymouth and is a gateway to the South Hams.
+Elburton is a dormitory area for the city and apart from a few older houses around the little shopping strip on Springfield Road, it is a very densely populated mix of extensive housing estates.

 Geography

-Elburton has a small shopping area with a supermarket, newsagent, post office, butchers, and a variety of fast food restaurants.
+Elburton has a small shopping area with a small supermarket, newsagent, post office, butchers, funeral service, chemist, bakery and four fast food takeaways.
 There are two pubs in the village as well as a garage.

 Politics

 Elburton is contained within the Plymstock Dunstone ward of Plymouth City Council and is represented by Conservative Party councilor Nigel Churchill.
 Elburton inhabitants historically have voted Conservative in both local and national elections.

 There is also Elburton Primary School which was attended by England Cricket Captain Heather Knight.